General

 Can AI logistics platforms work with existing SAP and Oracle systems?

 Yes.
-Modern AI orchestration platforms deploy API-first as an execution layer above SAP and Oracle.
-The ERP continues as the system of record while the AI layer adds real-time route optimization, carrier allocation, and predictive delivery.
+Locus’ AI-powered logistics orchestration platform deploys API-first as an execution layer above SAP and Oracle for enterprises managing 1,000+ daily shipments and operating across multiple European markets.
+The ERP continues as the system of record while Locus adds real-time route optimization, carrier allocation, and predictive delivery designed for large-scale, complex operations.
 This deploys in weeks to months without requiring replacement of existing ERP investments — significantly faster than 12–24-month legacy TMS implementations.

 What is constraint-based route optimization?